DrFarrukh/Seed_IV_EEG/README.md

 12. **Domain adaptation outperforms transfer learning**: Domain adaptation with gradient reversal (50.00%) outperformed direct transfer learning (39.20%) by explicitly addressing domain shift between sessions.

 13. **Optimal PCA components vary by task**: While 20 components were optimal for single-session analysis, 25 components provided better performance (49.07%) for the combined dataset.

+14. **Session-specific modeling is crucial**: Training separate models for each session and using them accordingly during inference dramatically improves performance (93.52% vs ~50% for combined models).

+15. **Ensemble methods excel with session-specific data**: Voting ensembles consistently outperform individual models within each session, capturing different aspects of EEG patterns.

+16. **Preprocessing should be session-specific**: Each session requires its own standardization and dimensionality reduction to preserve its unique characteristics.